CaptainKokomo/Codex-dropbox/README.md

 - Downloads a portable Node.js runtime into `tools/` if it is not already present.
 - Installs the exact dependencies declared in `package.json` with zero prompts (it refreshes them on every run to stay in sync).
-- Runs `electron-builder` to emit `NodeLab-Setup.exe` and `NodeLab.exe` into the `dist/` folder.
+- Runs `electron-builder` while directing its intermediate output to `%LOCALAPPDATA%\NodeLabBuild` so Windows security policies never block the write, then copies the finished binaries into the repo's `dist/` folder.
 - Saves a detailed transcript at `logs/BuildNodeLabInstaller.log` and keeps the window open so you can review the status.
+The temporary build directory is removed automatically once the copies succeed.

 No terminals, `npm install` commands, or prior Node.js installation are required.